zearp/OptiHack/README.md

 The kind people over at [Objective-See](https://objective-see.com/products.html) even provide a free front-end to the build-in firewall called [LuLu](https://objective-see.com/products/lulu.html).
 They also have a lot of other very useful apps for the security curious amongst us.

 ## Issues
+### Resetting UEFI changes
+You have to remove the CMOS battery, short the ```RTCRST``` jumper, remove the password reset jumper.
+Also remove the powerchord and then hold the power button for 10-20 seconds (this drains all left over electricity, called a ```flea power```).
+Now reconenct the pwoerchord and pwoer up the machine.
+Everything should now be reset to stock values.
+Turn the machine off and put the CMOS battery back in boot back up and load BIOS defaults for good measure.

 ### Sleep
 Sleep will not work properly with usb hubs, this includes some sata -> usb 3 dongles.
 Anything that acts as usb-hub will cause the machine to sleep and wake right up.
 I have no issues with sleep with usbb sticks and disks in normal usb 3 -> sata cases.
 They stay connected, even encrypted volumes and don't eject when the machine wakes up.
 Only devices that act as usb will cause issues.